andrewrlee/vendor-specific-media-type-validation/README.md

 ]
 ```

-But has been passed with an incorrect media type of `application/vnd.optimisticpanda.acme.product-v1+json`
+This time though it has sent us an order in the format of its arch rival, "Acme LTD" with a media type of `application/vnd.optimisticpanda.acme.product-v1+json`
-It is verified under the following schema:
+This media type is verified under the following (incompatible) schema:

 ```json
 {